opengisch/QField/README.md

 ### iOS (Alpha)

-An iOS version is in alpha state, [subscribe as iOS tester](https://forms.clickup.com/f/22wqj-2878/D6IEV7K3PKVONXPX8P) to be among the first to try
+MacOS support is currently in beta status.
+[Download the latest development builds](https://nightly.link/opengisch/QField/workflows/desktop/master/QField-dev-x64-osx-Release.zip) and leave us a note how it works.

 ## Contribute